Steeler (American band): History

 Signed to Mike Varney's Shrapnel Records label, the band proceeded to record their eponymous debut album at Prairie Sun Studios in Cotati, California, north of San Francisco.
 Metal Forces magazine editor, Bernard Doe, summed up the results in less than glowing terms while praising Malmsteen's incendiary guitar playing.
 "Not a classic album by any means.
 In fact, if it wasn't for Yngwie's talents then this would be just plain average.
 But, buy this album as it will surely become a collector's item in the years to come when Malmsteen is recognised as one of the world's greatest all-time heavy metal guitarists."
-The album would go on to become one of Shrapnel's best selling records, in large part due to Malmsteen's participation, who left soon after the record's completion and joined Graham Bonnett to form Alcatrazz.
-Malmsteen's stint with Steeler only lasted about four months and nine shows, including memorable opening slots for Hughes/Thrall at the Country Club, Vandenberg at the Roxy, and Quiet Riot at Perkins Palace.
-Future Talas, Heaven, and McAuley Schenker Group guitarist Mitch Perry, aka Mitch Brownstein (ex-The Kydz, Dutch Courage), was brought in as his replacement.
+The album went on to become one of Shrapnel's best selling records, in large part due to Malmsteen's participation, who left soon after the record's completion and joined Graham Bonnett to form Alcatrazz.
+Malmsteen's stint with Steeler only lasted about four months and nine shows, including opening slots for Hughes/Thrall at the Country Club, Vandenberg at the Roxy, and Quiet Riot at Perkins Palace.
+Future Talas, Heaven, and McAuley Schenker Group guitarist Mitch Perry, aka Mitch Brownstein, was brought in as his replacement.
 Fox was given his walking papers and replaced by Ron Murray, previously with Ozz, Burning Rome and Dutch Courage, a band that also featured drummer Randy Castillo and Joe Perry Project vocalist Ralph Morman.

 The final lineup of Steeler saw the departure of Perry, Murray and Edwards who were replaced by Kurt James on lead guitar, Greg Chaisson, formerly of Surgical Steel, on bass, and Bobby Marks on drums.
 However, after the loss of Malmsteen in the summer of 1983, and due to the constant change in band members, Steeler lost their momentum and never signed with a major record label.
-Ron Keel decided to split up the band and start fresh under his own name, releasing a total of 5 albums by the end of the 1980s.
+Ron Keel decided to split up the band and start fresh under his own name, releasing a total of five albums by the end of the 1980s.

-In 2005 a compilation album with songs from the single, album, live show bootlegs and unreleased tracks was released by UK label Majestic Rock as Metal Generation: The Steeler Anthology.
-The compilation was issued the following year as American Metal: The Steeler Anthology by Deadline in the U.S..
+In 2005 a compilation album with songs from the single, album, live show bootlegs and unreleased tracks was released by the British record label Majestic Rock as Metal Generation: The Steeler Anthology.
+The compilation was issued the following year as American Metal: The Steeler Anthology by Deadline in the U.S.